Ethylene glycol blood test

-Ethylene glycol is a type of alcohol found in many household products.
+Ethylene glycol is a type of alcohol found in automotive and household products.
 It does not have color or odor.
 It tastes sweet.
 Ethylene glycol is poisonous.
-People sometimes drink ethylene glycol by mistake or on purpose as a substitute for alcohol.
+People sometimes drink ethylene glycol by mistake or on purpose as a substitute for drinking alcohol.

 No special preparation is needed.

 When the needle is inserted to draw blood, some people feel slight pain.
 Others feel a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 This test is ordered when a health care provider thinks someone has been poisoned by ethylene glycol.
 Drinking ethylene glycol is a medical emergency.
 Ethylene glycol can damage the brain, liver, kidneys, and lungs.
 The poisoning disturbs the body's chemistry and can lead to condition called metabolic acidosis.
 In severe cases, shock, organ failure, and death can result.

 There should be no ethylene glycol present in the blood.